cabforum/netsec/docs/NSR.md

    1. authentication;
    2. generation and collection of audit logs;
-   3. audit log reduction and analysis;
-   4. vulnerability scanning;
+   3. vulnerability scanning;
-   5. physical intrusion detection;
+   4. physical intrusion detection;
-   6. host-based intrusion detection; and
+   5. host-based intrusion detection; and
-   7. network-based intrusion detection.
+   6. network-based intrusion detection.

+   The following activities are governed by the Logging System definition:

+   1. audit log reduction;
+   2. audit log analysis; and
-   The long-term, authoritative retention of audit logs is governed by the Log Storage System definition.
+   3. long-term, authoritative retention of audit logs.

 **Shared Responsibility Model:** A security framework in which a third-party service provider secures the underlying infrastructure, platforms, and services of the Third Party-Controlled Environment, while the customer is responsible for securing their data, configurations, and access controls within the Third Party-Controlled Environment.